Erdős–Mordell inequality

-In Euclidean geometry, the Erdős–Mordell inequality states that for any triangle ABC and point P inside ABC, the sum of the distances from P to the sides is less than or equal to half of the sum of the distances from P to the vertices.
+In Euclidean geometry, the Erdős–Mordell inequality states that for any triangle $ABC$ and point $P$ inside $ABC$, the sum of the distances from $P$ to the sides is less than or equal to half of the sum of the distances from $P$ to the vertices.
 It is named after Paul Erdős and Louis Mordell.
 Erdős (1935) posed the problem of proving the inequality; a proof was provided two years later by Mordell & Barrow (1937).
 This solution was however not very elementary.
 Subsequent simpler proofs were then found by Kazarinoff (1957), Bankoff (1958), and Alsina & Nelsen (2007).

-Barrow's inequality is a strengthened version of the Erdős–Mordell inequality in which the distances from P to the sides are replaced by the distances from P to the points where the angle bisectors of ∠APB, ∠BPC, and ∠CPA cross the sides.
+Barrow's inequality is a strengthened version of the Erdős–Mordell inequality in which the distances from $P$ to the sides are replaced by the distances from P to the points where the angle bisectors of $\angle APB$, $\angle BPC$, and $\angle CPA$ cross the sides.
 Although the replaced distances are longer, their sum is still less than or equal to half the sum of the distances to the vertices.